pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 When a request of Get or Put is sent to TiKV, how does TiKV process it?

 As mentioned earlier, TiKV provides features such as simple Key-Value, transactional Key-Value and push-down.
-But no matter it’s transactional Key-Value or push-down, it will be transformed to simple Key-Value operations in TiKV.
-Therefore, let’s take an example of simple Key-Value operations to show how TiKV processes a request.
-As for how TiKV implements transaction Key-Value and push-down support, let’s cover that later.
+But no matter it's transactional Key-Value or push-down, it will be transformed to simple Key-Value operations in TiKV.
+Therefore, let's take an example of simple Key-Value operations to show how TiKV processes a request.
+As for how TiKV implements transaction Key-Value and push-down support, let's cover that later.

-Let’s take `Put` as an example to show how a complete Key-Value process works:
+Let's take `Put` as an example to show how a complete Key-Value process works:

 1. The client sends a `Put` command to TiKV, such as `put k1 v1`.
 First, the client gets the Region ID for the k1 key and the leader of the Region peers from PD.
 Second, the client sends the Put request to the corresponding TiKV node.